ACM-Thapar/Rex/README.md

 # Rex
-A regex engine created using Thompsons Construction in NFA
+A regex engine created using Thompsons Construction in NFA using typescript